edhml/slam_tools/README.md

 What we have done:
 - Help you quick start slam with common state-of-art 3D LiDAR by lidar odomtery configuration
 - Fix some of driver, algorithm or configuration are not compatible to slam packages problem
-- Unify the configuration of device drivers or ROS2 package configuration, such as topic, frame_id and urdf ... etc
+- Unify the configuration of device drivers or ROS2 package, such as topic, frame_id and urdf ... etc
 - Provide a ros2 bag meta-data for you to both start and learn 2D/3D slam on ROS2 framework, even you temporarily cannot afford these fancy devices

 ## 2D SLAM